 NUR-498, Research/Senior Paper I

-These pages provides Nursing 498 sr. paper students with several selected resources and tips for successfully completing their research assignments.
+These pages provide Nursing 498 Sr. Paper Students with several selected resources, tips for successfully completing their research assignments, citation tools, selected Web sites, and more.

 - Core Databases